 This MD&A contains certain forward-looking statements and information relating to the Company that is based on the beliefs of its management as well as assumptions made by and information currently available to the Company.
 When used in this document, the words "anticipate", "believe", "estimate", "expect" and similar expressions, as they relate to the Company or its management, are intended to identify forward-looking statements.
 This MD&A contains forward-looking statements relating to, amongst other things, regulatory compliance, the sufficiency of current working capital, the estimated cost and availability of funding for the continued exploration of the Company's properties.
 Such statements reflect the current views of the Company with respect to future events and are subject to certain risks, uncertainties, and assumptions.
-Many factors could cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements.
+Many factors could cause the actual results, performance or achievements that may be expressed or implied by such forward-looking statements.
 Aside from factors identified in the interim MD&A, additional, important factors, if any, are identified here.